Government Grants To Go Back to School Adults

 • Availability of funds at your school

 The U.S. Department of Education gives a certain amount as college grants to each school participating in the FSEOG program.
-Unlike Federal Pell, which grants the amount direct to adult students, the financial aid office at your school grants FSEOG.
+Unlike the Federal Pell that grants the amount direct to adult students, the financial aid office at your school grants FSEOG.
 You must visit the college’s website to check for application deadlines for campus-based funds.

 Adult students returning to school can receive their grant in their student account through direct payment or a combination of both.
 You will receive the funds once per term (semester, trimester, quarter).